aroberge/friendly-traceback-docs/docs/source/usage.rst

 Suggestions
 ~~~~~~~~~~~

-If you are a Windows user we **very strongly suggest** that you use the new
+If you are a Windows user I **very strongly suggest** that you use the new
 `Windows Terminal <https://github.com/microsoft/terminal>`_
 that you can get from the Windows Store; this is
-what we have used for various screen captures.
+what I have used for various screen captures.
 See :ref:`themes` for screenshot taken with with other terminals
 on Windows.

 If you are a Mac or Linux user,
 and use Friendly-traceback with Rich installed,
-we'd gladly accept any screenshot that you could provide so that they
+I would gladly accept any screenshot that you could provide so that they
 could be included in this documentation.

 If possible, Friendly-traceback makes use of